Module fiber

 Like all Lua objects, dead fibers are garbage collected.
 The Lua garbage collector frees pool allocator memory owned by the fiber, resets all fiber data, and returns the fiber (now called a fiber carcass) to the fiber pool.
 The carcass can be reused when another fiber is created.

-A fiber has all the features of a Lua coroutine and all the programming concepts that apply for Lua coroutines will apply for fibers as well.
+A fiber has all the features of a Lua coroutine and all the programming concepts that apply to Lua coroutines apply to fibers as well.
 However, Tarantool has made some enhancements for fibers and has used fibers internally.
-So, although use of coroutines is possible and supported, use of fibers is recommended.
+So, although the use of coroutines is possible and supported, the use of fibers is recommended.

 -